Dynamic Resource Allocation

 API

-The resource.k8s.io/v1alpha2 API group provides four types:
+The resource.k8s.io/v1alpha2 API group provides these types:

 ResourceClass